zaboople/essay/Ethics/Bureaucracy.md

 Bob: Are we talking about the same thing?

+## We All Hate It But We All Do It

 What _is_ a bureaucrat, anyhow?
 A devil's dictionary might say, "Everyone else."
 Nobody's going to say, "I really like bureaucracy!"
 Perhaps the all-encompassing definition is: _A bureaucrat is someone who tries to help when nobody needs them, and/or can't be bothered when somebody does_.

 Then again, big problems require big organizations, and big organizations require *some* kind of bureaucracy to function.
 You can be the small-company-only kind of person who sneers at this, but be thankful for the people who make it possible and the benefits you enjoy from such.